 Students who enroll through the Global Experiences program may receive their scholarships during that term (provided they enroll in a full–time, 12 credits minimum, Pitt approved/recognized program).
 Out-of-state students participating in an eligible Global Experience program who are the recipients of a full-tuition scholarship (including students receiving Chancellor, Faison, Lavelle, Henderson, and Davis scholarships) will have their scholarship adjusted up to the in-state Kenneth P. Dietrich School of Arts and Sciences tuition rate plus a 50% differential for the term of enrollment in Global Experiences.
 In-state students receiving a full-tuition scholarship (including Chancellor, Faison, Lavelle, Henderson, and Davis scholarships) will have their scholarship adjusted to the Pennsylvania Dietrich School of Arts & Sciences tuition rate for the term of enrollment for Global Experiences.
 Contact the Global Experiences Office for further details.
 No scholarship payments are made during any term in which a student enrolls in a co-op/ internship program.

 802 William Pitt Union

 3959 Fifth Avenue Pittsburgh, PA 15260-6601

 Scholarships are awarded based on information available to the Office of Admissions and Financial Aid at the time of the award, including intended academic school or college and state of residency as well as other possible variables.
 The scholarship committee reserves the right to adjust a scholarship award should student information change after the award is made.
 As the actual state of residence for tuition assessment purposes is not determined at the point of admission, an assumption of residency may be made on the basis of the student’s home address.
 Students with out-of-state home addresses at the point of admission who are granted Pennsylvania tuition rates will have their scholarship awards reduced.

-Scholarship awards for specific dollar amounts will not be adjusted in subsequent years as the result of a student’s GPA that exceeds the 3.00 requirement.
+Scholarship awards for specific dollar amounts will not be adjusted in subsequent years as the result of a student’s meeting Satisfactory Academic Progress.
 Scholarship awards for a specific dollar amount will not be adjusted in subsequent years as the result of any future tuition increase, with the exception of full-tuition awards.